 As devices with this rating offer greater breathing resistance, it’s quite common for them to feature an exhalation valve.
 This benefits the user by improving overall comfort and minimising the build-up of heat inside the mask.

 Built for working environments, this solution is well suited for those that work in the metal and mining industry or where hazardous particles can be found in the breathing air.
 Without the right conformance, workers in these environments can develop lung cancer and Tuberculosis (TB).
 Masks of this rating have an OEL 12x limit, and APF 10x; additionally, they filter at least 94% of airborne particles.

 - Cotton dust

 - Granite dust

 - Softwood dust.

 Lastly, FFP3 masks offer the most comprehensive levels of protection, designed to work against fine toxic particulates.
-As masks with this rating contain extra thick filter material, a exhalation valve is fitted as a standard.
+As masks with this rating contain extra-thick filter material, an exhalation valve is fitted as a standard.

 This is especially useful for those that work in the chemistry and pharmaceutical industry, due to the usage of contaminants and hazardous materials.
 Substantially higher than the previous ratings, FFP3 is effective against materials concentrations up to 50x OEL or 20x APF, filtering out 99% of airborne particles.